 Pediatric renovascular hypertension (pRVH) is defined by high blood pressure resulting from renal artery and abdominal aortic occlusive disease (ie: narrowings, stenosis).
 It is the third most common form of hypertension in children, behind intrinsic kidney disease and coarctation of the thoracic aorta.
 The exact incidence of pRVH as a cause of secondary hypertension in the pediatric population is unknown, but is likely to account for 8% to 10% of those exhibiting marked blood pressure elevations and while the overall incidence is low, this disease accounts for a much larger proportion of high blood pressure in children than in the adult population.

 What are the symptoms of pediatric renovascular hypertension?

-Patients typically do not show symptoms though headache, visual changes and failure to thrive are sometimes associated.
-Without treatment, serious complications may occur, including heart enlargement, heart failure, kidney dysfunction and neurologic complications such as stroke.
+Patients typically do not show symptoms though headache, visual changes and poor growth are sometimes associated.
+Without treatment, serious complications may occur, including heart enlargement and thickening, heart failure, kidney dysfunction and neurologic complications such as stroke.

 - Neurofibromatosis type I (NF1): a genetic condition characterized by changes in skin coloring and tumors along nerves in the skin, brain and other parts of the body

 - Alagille syndrome: a genetic disorder that can affect the liver, heart, and other parts of the body

 - Moyamoya disease: a rare, progressive cerebrovascular disorder caused by blocked arteries at the base of the brain